Ronkahn21/grove/docs/designs/topology.md

 type TopologyLevel struct {
 // Name is the predefined level identifier used in TopologyConstraint references
-// Must be one of: region, zone, datacenter, block, subblock, rack, host, numa
+// Must be one of: region, zone, datacenter, block, rack, host, numa
 // +kubebuilder:validation:Required
-// +kubebuilder:validation:Enum=region;zone;datacenter;block;subblock;rack;host;numa
+// +kubebuilder:validation:Enum=region;zone;datacenter;block;rack;host;numa
 Name TopologyLevelName `json:"name"`

 // TopologyKey is the node label key that identifies this topology domain